Publishing Trends: 2024 Edition

 The 2024 publishing industry landscape continues to reflect the challenges and disruptions that began in 2023, with key trends such as the slowdown of digital subscriptions, the decline of print media, and the rise of artificial intelligence (AI) transforming the sector.
 Here's a summary of the most important trends shaping the industry!

 Note: The following is an abbreviated summary of the presentation given at the Advantage European User Conference in Oxford on October 10, 2024.
-An extended version of this report is available as a free downloadable PDF at the bottom of this page.
+An extended version of this report is available below as a free downloadable PDF.

 2023 Recap: Slowing Growth and Industry Shifts